armelida/MELIDA/README.md

-# MELIDA: Model Evaluation for Life-sciences Intelligence and Decision Assistance
+# Model Evaluation for Life-sciences Intelligence and Decision Assistance

 This project evaluates AI language models on standardized Spanish medical exam (MIR) questions to assess their medical knowledge and reasoning capabilities.